deepopo/CLF/README.md

 ``python main.py --help``

 ### Evaluate
-In order to evaluate the effect anchor links prediction, we use Top@30 and AUC to show the results.
+In order to evaluate the effect of anchor link prediction, we use Top@30 and AUC to show the results.

 If there are some factual errors, please let me know.
 ## Reference